 *** Top of Page 192 ***

-[15] In a study prepared for the UN High Commissioner for Refugees, Karen Musalo presented a detailed examination of religious persecution in refugee cases decided in the United States, Canada, Australia, and New Zealand.[16]
+Asylum law is not the only place where the term “religion” is used in international human rights law, but it is probably the place that gives rise to the greatest number of cases where adjudicators make decisions based upon the meaning of the term.[15]
+In a study prepared for the UN High Commissioner for Refugees, Karen Musalo presented a detailed examination of religious persecution in refugee cases decided in the United States, Canada, Australia, and New Zealand.[16]
 Musalo’s examination of the adjudicators’ decisions revealed, in many cases, serious misunderstandings not only about how “religion” is defined, but what religion is.
 Indeed, the adjudicators often appear to have made assumptions about the meaning of religion on the basis of their own experiences as members of the educated elite in western, industrial societies.
 Gvien Musalo’s detailed analysis, we can identify the following fairly typical misunderstandings of the nature of religion and religious persecution in refugee cases:

 —assessing claimants’ credibility on the basis of their knowledge of the doctrines of their religions;